theblackcat102/theblackcat102.github.io/_posts/2021-06-15-designing-a-simple-search-engine.md

 No, probably this is bad idea, I would continue to experiments with this more later.

 Built a better search engine for the truth not propaganda.

+### List of other materials I found about designing a search engine

+* [Cliqz blog](https://0x65.dev/) - detail writeup about how they tackle different challenges in modern search engine

+* [Vespa](https://vespa.ai/) - Yahoo open sourced their search engine